-1993 OSA President Elsa Garmire, the Sydney E. Junkins Professor of Engineering at Dartmouth College, received an A.B. at Harvard and Ph.D. at Massachusetts Institute of Technology (MIT), both in physics.
+1993 OSA President Elsa M. Garmire served as the Sydney E. Junkins Professor of Engineering at Dartmouth College, USA, until her retirement in 2016.
+She received an A.B. at Harvard and Ph.D. at Massachusetts Institute of Technology (MIT), both in physics.
 As a graduate student working with Charles Townes at MIT, Garmire demonstrated important nonlinear effects produced by powerful laser beams acting on atoms and molecules.
 During her career Garmire’s research has focused on a range of topics from nonlinear optics to quantum electronics.
 She has patented devices to enhance optical communications including lasers, waveguides, and detectors.

 Garmire spent her early career at California Institute of Technology as a senior research fellow.
 Following a couple of years in industry Garmire joined the University of Southern California where she became William Hogue Professor of Electrical Engineering, Professor of Physics, and Director of the Center for Laser Studies.
 In 1995 after 20 years at USC, Garmire moved East to Dartmouth College where she served two years as dean of the Thayer School of Engineering.